Daily Express: History

 Partially as a result of the rejuvenation of the Daily Mail under David English and the emergence of The Sun under Rupert Murdoch and editorship of Larry Lamb, average daily sales of the Express dropped below four million in 1967, below three million in 1975, and below two million in 1984.
 The Daily Express switched from broadsheet to tabloid in 1977 (the Mail having done so six years earlier), and was bought by the construction company Trafalgar House in the same year.
 Its publishing company, Beaverbrook Newspapers, was renamed Express Newspapers.
 In 1982, Trafalgar House spun off its publishing interests to a new company, Fleet Holdings, under Lord Matthews, but this succumbed to a hostile takeover by United Newspapers in 1985.
 Under United, the Express titles moved from Fleet Street to Blackfriars Road in 1989.

 Express Newspapers was sold to publisher Richard Desmond in 2000, and the names of the newspapers reverted to Daily Express and Sunday Express.
-In 2004, the newspaper moved to Lower Thames Street in the City of London.
-In February 2018, it moved into 1 Canada Square in Canary Wharf.